Note: The links in this post are affiliate links.

 2 – Next, remove any programs and apps that you don’t use (and don’t plan to use in the future) to free up disk space.
 Windows works best when the operating system has plenty of breathing room in both the system RAM and on the hard drive.

-You can remove unused apps in Windows 8.1 and Windows 10 simply by right-clicking on their names or icons and clicking Uninstall.
+You can remove most unused apps in Windows 10 and Windows 11 simply by right-clicking on their names or icons and clicking Uninstall.

 However, I prefer to uninstall programs from Windows machines using a fantastic free utility called Geek Uninstaller.

 Unlike Windows’ native uninstaller utility, Geek Uninstaller will remove every last trace of a program without leaving any remnants behind to clutter up your system.